Loved by learners at thousands of companies

 Proper data modeling is the foundation of data analysis and creating reports in Power BI.
 This course lets you explore a toolbox of data cleaning, shaping, and loading techniques, which you can apply to your data.
-You'll get to know how to choose between Power Query and Power BI, learn about facts, dimensions, and their relationships, explore the use of quick measures and hierarchies, and write DAX to fully customize your data model.
-Some best practices are also discussed to improve the performance of your reports.
-You'll apply all of this on real-world datasets, issued by the United States Census Bureau.
+You'll get to know how to choose between Power Query and Power BI, and discover the foundations of data modeling by going into star and snowflake schemas.
+You'll apply all of this to real-world datasets issued by the United States Census Bureau.

 Proper data analysis relies on proper data modeling.
-This first chapter covers the basic concepts and teaches you how to set up and load data from multiple sources, using both Power BI and Power Query.
+This first chapter covers the basic concepts and teaches you how to set up and load data from multiple sources.

 PrerequisitesIntroduction to Power BI